Pimientos de Padrón

 Method

-Place a large cast iron or heavy-bottomed stainless steel skillet over medium-high heat.
-Allow the pan to get aggressively hot.
+Place a large cast-iron or heavy stainless-steel skillet over medium-high heat.
+You want the pan hot enough to sear, but not quite smoking.

 Blister the peppers in a single layer.